AC Cleaning Safety Kit

 An AC Wash Bag works like a waterproof shield.
 Fitted snugly around the indoor or outdoor unit, it catches every drop of muck and funnels it neatly into a bucket.

+That means no slippery mess underfoot, no complaints about runoff, and faster, safer clean-ups.
 For safety, fewer variables = fewer accidents.

 Aussie Tips: Building Your AC Cleaning Safety Kit